 - (a) A "Special Appropriation" is any appropriation of additional funds made during a fiscal year that is supplemental to an adopted Town Budget or capital project.
-An "Emergency Appropriation" is an appropriation required for an unforeseen or extraordinary event or threat to public health, safety, or welfare.
-The Board of Finance shall make a recommendation regarding a proposed Special Appropriation, but such a recommendation is not required for an Emergency Appropriation. - (b) A request for a Special or Emergency Appropriation may be initiated by the First Selectman with the approval of the Board of Selectmen or by the Legislative Council.
+An "Emergency Appropriation" is an appropriation required for an unforeseen or extraordinary event or threat to public health, safety, or welfare. - (b) A request for a Special or Emergency Appropriation may be initiated by the First Selectman with the approval of the Board of Selectmen, by the Board of Education, or by the Legislative Council.
 The request shall include an estimate of the funds required, the reasons therefore, and a proposed method of financing.
 Methods of financing include, without limitation, issuing notes or bonds of the Town or laying a special tax on the Grand List last completed.
-The Finance Director shall prepare a Financial Impact Statement for requests for Special Appropriations. - (c) If the First Selectman initiates an Emergency Appropriation request, the appropriation may be approved by a majority vote of the Legislative Council.
-If initiated by the Legislative Council, the Emergency Appropriation must be approved by the affirmative vote of at least eight (8) members of the Legislative Council. - (d) The Legislative Council shall request from the Board of Finance a recommendation as to whether or not a Special Appropriation should be made.
-The Board of Finance shall provide such recommendation within 90 days of the request.
-The Legislative Council may grant up to an additional 90 days upon request.
-After said number of days, the Council may act on the request without a recommendation from the Board of Finance.
+The Finance Director shall prepare a Financial Impact Statement for requests for Special Appropriations. - (c) If the First Selectman with the approval of the Board of Selectman initiates, or the Board of Education initiates an Emergency Appropriation request, the appropriation may be approved by a majority vote of the Legislative Council.
+If initiated by the Legislative Council, the Emergency Appropriation must be approved by the affirmative vote of at least eight (8) members of the Legislative Council.

-- (e) The Legislative Council shall have the power to make Special and Emergency Appropriations, in an amount not in excess of \$1,500,000 for any one purpose during a fiscal year.
-Said amount shall be cumulative during the fiscal year as to all appropriations related to said purpose.
-The total of Special and Emergency Appropriations made by the Legislative Council for all purposes during a fiscal year shall not exceed an amount equal to one mil on the most recently completed Grand List. - (f) The Legislative Council shall have the power to make Special Appropriations of any amount that are necessary to implement agreements reached through the process of collective bargaining. - (g) The Legislative Council shall recommend to a Town referendum all Special and Emergency Appropriations that equal or exceed the Legislative Council's authority. - (h) The Board of Finance shall recommend to the Legislative Council a method of financing the Special or Emergency Appropriation that shall be included by the Board of Selectmen in the warning of the referendum.
-In the case of an Emergency Appropriation and the Board of Finance is unable to make such recommendation, the Finance Director may make said recommendation. - (i) If a Special or Emergency Appropriation is voted for a purpose requiring the expenditure or encumbrance of funds during a fiscal year for which an annual budget has been adopted but the tax has not yet been laid in accordance with Subsection 6-30(a) of this Charter, it may be financed by being included in the mil rate for said fiscal year.
+(1) The Legislative Council shall have the power to approve, without referendum, Special Appropriations in an amount not in excess of \$1,500,000 cumulative during a fiscal year.
+Said amount approved by the Legislative Council shall be cumulative as to the

+- fiscal year.
+The total of Special Appropriations approved by the Legislative Council for all purposes during a fiscal year shall not exceed an amount equal to one mil on the most recently completed Grand List. - (2) The Legislative Council shall have the power to approve, without referendum, Emergency Appropriations in a cumulative amount for the fiscal year not in excess of an amount equal to one mil on the most recently completed Grand List.
+Said amount approved by the Legislative Council shall be cumulative as to the fiscal year.
+Upon approval by the Legislative Council of Emergency Appropriations beyond said one mil, approval by referendum is required. - (3) Only dollars sourced from property tax revenue and charges for services revenue shall be counted as part of the caps and limits on Special and Emergency Appropriations. - (e) The Legislative Council shall have the power to make Special Appropriations of any amount that are necessary to implement agreements reached through the process of collective bargaining. - (f) The Legislative Council shall recommend to a Town referendum all Special and Emergency Appropriations that equal or exceed the Legislative Council's authority. - (g) The Finance Director may recommend to the Legislative Council a method of financing the Special or Emergency Appropriation that shall be included by the Board of Selectmen in the warning of the referendum. - (h) If a Special or Emergency Appropriation is voted for a purpose requiring the expenditure or encumbrance of funds during a fiscal year for which an annual budget has been adopted but the tax has not yet been laid in accordance with Subsection 6-30(a) of this Charter, it may be financed by being included in the mil rate for said fiscal year.